danieled3/Autotrading/README.md

 ## Overview <a name="overview" />
 In this project I built Trady.
-He is a chat-bot on Telegram that every day
+He is a chatbot on Telegram that every day
 1. Loads information about a fake portfolio of stocks and liquid dollars
 2. Downloads updated stock market prices
 3. Uses an LSTM model to predict the future price of the stock of a selected company after a selected amount of time